-Experiments 7 and 8 are repeats of Expts.
-2 and 4 respectively, but with surface friction switched off.
+Experiments 7 and 8 are repeats of Experiments 2 and 4, respectively, but with surface friction switched off to avoid evolution of the initial vortex as a result of surface friction.
 These experiments are performed to provide a less cluttered depiction of the azimuthally averaged eddy terms discussed in section 6.

-As a broad means for making quantitative comparisons of the various experiments, Table I gives details of the maximum updraught and downdraught strengths at selected heights for all experiments and Table II lists the corresponding maximum and minimum vertical vorticity in these experiments.
+As a broad means for making quantitative comparisons of the various experiments, Table 1 gives details of the maximum updraught and downdraught strengths at selected heights for all experiments and Table 2 lists the corresponding maximum and minimum vertical vorticity in these experiments.